gladson/pizzadjango-appfog/README.md

 <blockquote>
 <p>
-$ af push pizza --url pizza.rs.af.cm
+$ af push pizza --url pizza.hp.af.cm
 </p>
 <p>
 Would you like to deploy from the current directory?
 [Yn]: y